Sign Up For Our Latest Updates

 The question is whether one should be overweight Small Caps with an expectation of long-term, risk-adjusted outperformance.
 It is hard to make that case based on the last 37 years.

 If you modify the start and end date, you can find a Small Cap effect.
 There have been many years where Small Cap stocks have outperformed Large Caps.
 The longest consecutive streak in recent years occurred from 1999 – 2004.

 But again, the question is not whether Small Caps have had long periods of outperformance versus Large Caps (they certainly have) but rather if there is indeed abnormal returns associated with the asset class.
 That is a much harder case to make.

-In a 2015 paper by Cliff Asness and his colleagues at AQR, they come to a similar conclusion: “The size premium … has a weak historical record, varies significantly over time, in particular weakening after its discovery in the early 1980s, is concentrated among microcap stocks, predominantly resides in January, is not present for measures of size that do not rely on market prices, is weak internationally, and is subsumed by proxies for illiquidity.”
+In a 2015 paper by Cliff Asness and his colleagues at AQR, they come to a similar conclusion: “The size premium … has a weak historical record, varies significantly over time, in particular, weakening after its discovery in the early 1980s.
+This is concentrated among microcap stocks, predominantly resides in January.
+It is not present for measures of size that do not rely on market prices.
+It is also weak internationally, and is subsumed by proxies for illiquidity.”

-They go on to argue that there is in fact a Small Cap premium, but only if you control for quality, meaning that high quality (their definition: profitable businesses that display profit growth, safety and have a high payout) Small Caps outperform Large Caps by a wide margin.
+They go on to argue that there is, a Small Cap premium, but only if you control for quality.
+This means that high quality (their definition: profitable businesses that display profit growth, safety and have a high payout) Small Caps outperform Large Caps by a wide margin.

 That may or may continue to be the case in the future, but it’s certainly something to consider.